j0hnruss0/Python-Turtle-Art/README.md

 - "Python Beach, 2020" code-generated image of the seaside
 - "Gems and Bands, 2020" semi randomly generated images, changes each time the file is run

-all files run on Python 3.8 and the Pythom 3.8 IDLE
+All files run on Python 3.8 and the Pythom 3.8 IDLE